dib-lab/dib_rotation/doc/07_taxonomic_discovery_with_sourmash.md

 The k-mers are "hashed", or transformed, into numbers to make selecting, storing, and looking up the k-mers more efficient.
 In addition, these techniques remove the necessity to trim the raw fasta files before processing as the likelihood of finding a matching erroneous hash is statistically **extremely** unlikely.

-To quickly peak at a signature file, database, or collection created by sourmash.
+To quickly peek at a signature file, database, or collection created by sourmash.
 Use:

 ```
 sourmash sig summarize SRR1976948.sig